Qbizinc/qbiz-wiki/sales-enablement/nibbles/operationalizing-data-science.md

 ##### Jay
 - We can work with the appopriate stakeholders to deliver data that the production application can consume easily and with minimal risk -- via S3, via messaging services such as SNS/SQS, RESTful API endpoints, database tables that are consumed by Tableau/etc. We know the technologies involved, understand the stakes, and can work with DS and IT stakeholders to find the optimal balance between timely data availibilty and securyt/safety.

+##### Jenny
+- Talking points:
+  - Decision actors typically fall into:
+    - Strategic
+    - Tactical
+    - Operational
+  - Strategic is normally a presentation.
+  - Tactical is normally a dashboard.
+    - Requires integration back to data warehouse and BI/dashboarding.
+  - Operational can be human or machine.
+    - Requires delivery to human point-of-operation.
+      - Sales, marketing, call center...
+    - Or requires actual integration with operational system where system calls on model for a decision.
+      - Complicated and requires interacting with software engineers not-in-data.

 ## 4. Closing the model feedback loop